awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.md

 ## Availability for IAM Database Authentication<a name="UsingWithRDS.IAMDBAuth.Availability"></a>

-IAM database authentication is available for the following database engines and DB instance classes:
+IAM database authentication is available for the following database engines:
++ Aurora MySQL version 2, all minor versions
-+ Aurora with MySQL compatibility version 1\.10 or higher\.
-All DB instance classes are supported, except for db\.t2\.small and db\.t3\.small\.
++ Aurora MySQL version 1, minor version 1\.10 or higher
++ Aurora PostgreSQL version 10, minor version 10\.4 or higher
-+ Aurora with PostgreSQL compatibility, PostgreSQL versions 9\.6\.9 and 10\.4 or higher\.
++ Aurora PostgreSQL version 9\.6, minor version 9\.6\.9 or higher\.

+For Aurora MySQL, all DB instance classes are supported, except for db\.t2\.small and db\.t3\.small\.

 ## Limitations for IAM Database Authentication<a name="UsingWithRDS.IAMDBAuth.Limitations"></a>